We are able to deliver accredited, short-duration training that is focused on a myriad of issues and entirely centred on the participant's needs.

 Finding the balance between minimum hygiene expectations and individuality and self-expression.
 Understanding how appearance impacts non-verbal communication and how people are perceived and treated due to their appearance.
 Also looking at the impact on mental health and reflecting how you want to be perceived.

 Promoting healthy relationships.
 Looking at relationship dynamics, when behaviour constitutes abuse (physical and mental) and LGBTQI+ issues.

 Males and Females separate.

 Develop an awareness of the scientific, social, and cultural factors of sexual health, the effects of porn and the sex industry on perceptions of healthy sexual relationships.

 Introducing concepts of managing mental health which links through to living healthy productive lives.
-Young People to become aware and realise the links between their mental health and their lifestyle with steps to manage positively and proactively.
-Also looking at suicide in Young People, insecurities, anxiety, and depression.
+Learners to become aware and realise the links between their mental health and their lifestyle with steps to manage positively and proactively.
+Also looking at suicide risk, insecurities, anxiety, and depression.

 Living a F.U.L.L Life